- If knowledge is power;

 Another thing you want to be mindful of is to be generous with your links.
 Ann gets it, and she’s alluded to it in a post on linking out at Dave’s.
 The more you give, the more you’ll get.

 No, I’m not referring to PPC.
 I’m talking about buying domains for the traffic.
 Try Namepros for a great starting location, then branch into the specialized blogs and forums to learn more and do more research.
 A growing trend is IDNs, or domains that use non-Latin characters (think accents, etc.).

 I’m talking about distributing press releases in the places where influential people read them and come by to followup.
 Do this when you have fresh, noteworthy ideas.
 And then, of course, network with the relevant journalists.

-I’m not an expert on monetization by any means (though I do pull my weight at selling SEO services), but then identifying the options available to you doesn’t necessarily take the most advanced online money maker to lay out.
+I’m not an expert on monetization by any means (though I do pull my weight at selling SEO services), but then identifying the options available to you doesn’t necessarily take the most advanced online money maker to the layout.
 First point: CPM and even CPC advertising is largely a business model that works if you’re big.
 Until then, find something else.

-Advertising - This is the last resort.
+Advertising – This is the last resort.
 The others will give you a better ROI, provided you’re active and work hard.
 Advertising can have you be active and work hard and still pay crap.
 Believe me – I did AdSense for 9 months on my first (fairly popular) blog and made like $33.
-And apparently my account is dead as none of my gmail addresses let me login, so Google even took away the $33.
-But anyways, there’s direct ad sales, there’s CPM ad networks, CPC and many more.
+And apparently my account is dead as none of my Gmail addresses let me log in, so Google even took away the $33.
+But anyway, there’s direct ad sales, there’s CPM ad networks, CPC and many more.
 No need to put more money into the Goog.